amaralis/speakeasy-llm/readme.md

 ### Requirements

-- openai
+- pip install openai
-- ffmpeg
+- choco install ffmpeg (for windows)
+- pip install ffmpeg-python
-- do not name any created files "whisper.py"
+- Do not name any created files "whisper.py"
+- The first time the model is run, it will need to download.
+This only happens once for each model.